Top 10 Best Cars For Dogs

 - Rivals offer more safety kit as standard

 Though it isn’t the biggest car on our list, the Jaguar F-Pace is a great choice for carefree cruising with your furry companion in tow.
-It’s tongue-flappingly fun to drive, a smooth ride and looks the part too.
+It’s tongue-flappingly fun to drive, providing great sporty hanlding and it looks the part too.

-And unlike other car brands on our list of the best cars for dogs in 2019, Jaguar has actively sought to help dog owners.
+And unlike most other car brands on our list of the best cars for dogs in 2020, Jaguar has actively sought to help dog owners.
 Enter, Jaguar Pet Products.

 Jaguar Pet Products offers a spill-resistant water bowl, foldable carrier and convenient rear access ramp for its XE, XF and Pace series.
 Also available is a quilted luggage compartment liner and handy portable shower, so you can say goodbye to unwanted muddy paw prints.